anamikagupta17/Django/readme.txt

 **if timeout None then it will cache for forver

 Low Level Cache API : cache set of code when data didnt change frequently

+Signals:
+1.sender:who sends signal
+2.signal : signal
+3.reciver:who recive signal

+can use 2 methods
+1. using: user_logged_in.connect(login_success,sender=User)
+2. using decorators

+**can use signals for getting the ip of user or login count,track login or track failed login  or many things....